 Direct jobs are the ones we have been publishing since the beginning of (Uplink) time.
-We talk directly to the client who is looking for a freelancer, post their job, and introduce matching candidates directly to them as well.
-The candidate that ends up getting the job will make a contract directly with the client as well, and the invoices will also be issued by the candidate to the client.
+We talk directly to the clients that are looking for a freelancer, publish the job, and select and introduce the candidates.
+The candidate that ends up getting the job will make a contract directly with the client, and the invoices will also be issued by the candidate to the client.

-For this kind of job, we charge a commission of 10% for the first six month of working with the client.
+For direct jobs, we charge you a fee of 10% for the first 6 months of working with the client.